What is attention-deficit hyperactivity disorder (ADHD)?

 A doctor will be better able to diagnose ADHD when getting information about your child’s behavior.
 It may take information from several people who know your child (teachers, daycare providers).
 Your doctor also may have forms or checklists that you and your child’s teacher can complete.
 This will help you and your doctor compare your child’s behavior with other children’s behavior.

 Unfortunately, many people try to diagnose themselves by using a quiz or a checklist they find in a magazine or see on TV.
 However, it’s best to see your doctor.
 Some of the questions your doctor may ask you or about your child include:

-- Do you have problems with paying attention and being hyperactive?
+- Do you have problems paying attention and with hyperactivity?
 Have you had these problems since you were a child?

 - Do you have a hard time keeping your temper or staying in a good mood?